 Support flexible configuration and reconfiguration.
-When an agent's resources are insufficient, either due to lack of processing power or due to sensory limitations, various forms of trade-offs are required.
-For example, update frequencies may be lowered, permitted processing delays may be increased, resource-hungry algorithms may be dynamically replaced with more efficient but less accurate ones, or the agent may focus its attention on the most important aspects of its current task.
-Reconfiguration may also be necessary when the current context or task changes.
+When an agent's resources are insufficient, either due to lack of processing power or due to sensory limitations, various forms of trade-offs may be required.
+For example, update frequencies may be lowered, maximum permitted processing delays may be increased, resource-hungry algorithms may be dynamically replaced with more efficient but less accurate ones, or the agent may focus its attention on only the most important aspects of its current task.
+Reconfiguration may also be necessary when the current context changes.

-Provide a declarative specification of the information being generated and the available information processing functionality.
+Provide a declarative specification of the information being generated and the information processing functionalities available.
 An agent should be able to reason about trade-offs and reconfiguration without outside help, which requires introspective capabilities.
 Specifically, it must be possible to determine what information is currently being generated as well as the potential effects of a reconfiguration.
 The declarative specification should provide sufficient detail to allow the agent to make rational trade-off decisions.

-3 DyKnow
+DyKnow

 DyKnow is a fully implemented stream-based knowledge processing middleware framework providing both conceptual and practical support for structuring a knowledge processing system as a set of streams and computations on streams.
 Input can be provided by a wide range of distributed information sources on many levels of abstraction, while output consists of streams representing for example objects, attributes, relations, and events.
-As argued in Section 6, it satisfies each of the presented requirements to a significant degree.

 Knowledge processing for a physical agent is fundamentally incremental in nature.
-Each part and functionality in the system, from sensing to deliberation, needs to receive relevant information about the environment with minimal delay and send processed information to interested parties as quickly as possible.
+Each part and functionality in the system, from sensing up to deliberation, needs to receive relevant information about the environment with minimal delay and send processed information to interested parties as quickly as possible.
 Rather than using polling, explicit requests, or similar techniques, we have therefore chosen to model and implement the required flow of data, information, and knowledge in terms of streams, while computations are modeled as active and sustained knowledge processes ranging in complexity from simple adaptation of raw sensor data to complex reactive and deliberative processes.